cgonzalezITA/DSFiware-hackathon/assets/docs/README-preparationGuide.md

 This section installs the software tools used during the deployment of the fiware Data Space components.

 ## Kubernetes
-This guidelines used Kubernetes and Helm to deploy the infrastructure.
+This guideline uses Kubernetes and Helm to deploy the infrastructure.
-- In case you do not have a kubernetes cluster on hand, the [./scripts/quickInstall/installMicrok8s.sh](./scripts/quickInstall/installMicrok8s.sh)  contains the steps to quickly deploy a [microK8s](https://microk8s.io/) cluster on one node.
+- In case you do not have a kubernetes cluster on hand, the [installMicrok8s.sh](../../scripts/quickInstall/installMicrok8s.sh)  contains the steps to quickly deploy a [microK8s](https://microk8s.io/) cluster on the host server.
     ```shell
     . scripts/quickInstall/installMicrok8s.sh
     # This scripts opens a new shell so, to continue the installation, the same command with a "2" param has to be run (2nd phase)
     . scripts/quickInstall/installMicrok8s.sh 2
     ```
 - You can also follow the [Helm install documentation](https://helm.sh/docs/intro/install/) to install the Helm tool.

 ## DevopTools
-They are a set of tools that based on clues, ease the life of people working with different devops tools: git, docker, k8s or helm.
+There are a set of tools that based on clues, ease the life of people working with different devops tools such as git, docker, k8s or helm.
 **NOTE**: These tools are designed to work on Ubuntu based systems.

-Clone the [devopTools](https://github.com/cgonzalezITA/devopsTools) repository and follow its [README.md](https://github.com/cgonzalezITA/devopsTools/blob/master/README.md) to deploy the tools.
+Clone the [devopTools](https://github.com/cgonzalezITA/devopsTools) repository and follow its [README.md](https://github.com/cgonzalezITA/devopsTools/blob/master/README.md) to deploy these tools.
-The repository contains a [quick deploy script to make the devopTools usable](https://github.com/cgonzalezITA/devopsTools/blob/master/quickDeployment/deployDevopTools.sh) from CLI.
+The repository contains a [quick deploy script to make the devopTools usable](https://github.com/cgonzalezITA/devopsTools/blob/master/quickDeployment/deployDevopTools.sh) to be run from CLI.

 ```shell
 git clone https://github.com/cgonzalezITA/devopsTools.git